Charlotte vs. Rice NCAA Football Odds, Plays and Insights | November 6, 2021

 Rice Stats and Trends

-- Rice has two wins against the spread in eight games this year.
+- Thus far this year Rice has two wins against the spread.

-- Rice is 1-1 against the spread and 2-0 overall in games when it scores more than 29.6 points.
+- When Rice records more than 29.6 points, it is 1-1 against the spread and 2-0 overall.

 - The Owls have turned the ball over 14 times this season, four more turnovers than the 49ers have forced (10).